Danny-the-scientist/board_game_picker/README.md

 python3 main.py
 ```

-This will populate the auxiliary tables with mechanics, categories, etc. A `sleep` function is included to not overwhelm the BGG API
+This will populate the main and auxiliary tables with mechanics, categories, etc. A `sleep` function is included to not overwhelm the BGG API

 ### Running the app

 Locally running the picker app just involves activating streamlit - this will warm the cache on first go and allow the app to be network-accessible.
-For now, you can see some of my own stuff!

 ```bash
 cd game-works/game_picker